-The Buddhavatamsaka Sutra (or Avatamsaka Sutra for short) is a massive text which illustrates the myriad ways that a varied reality might appear to an observer, when, in fact, all things are illusory emanations from a universal principle.
+The Buddhavatamsaka Sutra (or Avatamsaka Sutra for short) is a massive text which illustrates the myriad ways that a varied reality might appear to observer, when, in fact, all things are illusory emanations from a universal principle.
 If this universal principle is the star concept of the sutra, the lead character is Vairochana, the primordial Buddha and the personification of the concept of Shunyata, or emptiness.
 The historical Buddha Shakyamuni is viewed as an emanation of Vairochana.
 As a primordial Buddha, Vairochana is not delimited by time or space.
 Thus, Shakyamuni is seen as one of countless Buddhas who have come into being as emanations of the Vairochana’s dharma body.
-To adherents of the Flower Ornament Scripture, the Sutra was Buddha’s first sermon after his Enlightenment.
+To adherents of the Flower Garland Sutra, the Sutra was Buddha’s first sermon after his Enlightenment.
 The sermon was delivered only to enlightened heavenly beings who could understand it.
 His first earthly sermon, sometime thereafter, was delivered to his former colleagues and was on the familiar topics of the cessation of suffering and the escape from rebirth.

 Sanskrit: Mahāvaipulya Buddhāvataṃsaka Sūtra